 Pure Tung oil is to be avoided.
 Such oils never fully dry and are inappropriate for gunstock work.
 Varnishes and Shellacs are similarly to be avoided.
 While they cure hard and can be rubbed down, they are really intended for built up on-top-of-the-wood finishes and are not appropriate for gunstocks.
 One may choose to use a Polyurethane finish instead of oil, however note that polyurethane is particularly susceptible to UV degradation, spectacularly so.
 If you insist on using a Polyurethane, use a spar varnish that has UV protection.
 Spar varnishes by nature are quite thick, so expect to thin them.

-Ultimately, for a long life finish that is commonly available, I highly recommend Minwax Antique Oil Finish.
+Ultimately, for a long life finish and for showing off the wood at it's best, I highly recommend Minwax Antique Oil Finish.

 This is the kind of oil that you hear about autocombusting when rags are left in a pile.
 I'm sure it must be impossible for a small torn off piece of paper towel wet with oil to do that.
 But nonetheless, I open the folded paper towels and drape them over the edge of the trash can/bag and let them dry.